 The first block in a blockchain is called the genesis block.
 This is hardcoded at the time the blockchain was started.
-To add a block to the blockchain, all nodes must agree on a single version of truth (concensus).
+To add a block to the blockchain, the nodes must agree on a single version of truth.
+This is achieved using a consensus algorithm.